 How to Sponsor a Guest

-Each guest has an assigned affiliation based on their role while at Penn, such as Visiting Scholar, Volunteer, or Conference Guest.
+Each guest has an assigned affiliation based on their role while at Penn, such as Courtesy or Medical Resident.
 Although the generic affiliation of "Guest" is available, sponsors are encouraged to pick a more specific affiliation which closely matches the guest's role at the University.
-See a list of available affiliations and their descriptions in order to make the appropriate choice for your guest.

 Courtesy: used for individuals affiliated with a specific University department.

 Guest (Non-Persistent): used as a last resort, when no other categories seem to fit.
 This is used for people who have a short term association with Penn.
-This affiliation does not require an US SSN to be declared.
 Non-Persistent guests receive a PennKey which is not based on their name, but on a sequential number.

 Guest (Persistent): used as a last resort, when no other categories seem to fit.